 In order to find customers we have to do some marketing.
 Our goal with marketing is pretty simple: get as many eyeballs on our products and services as we can so that people can hit the buy button.

 There are many ways we can go about getting these eyeballs.
 We can do it the loooong way, by building our own brand, spending our own money on ads, and investing time and countless resources into our business.
-Taking the lonely road to the mountain top, going it alone.
+We can build affiliate programs in the hopes that other people will help promote our products.
+Of course the challenge with this is that many affiliates will never sell a single product!
+In essence, you wind up taking the lonely road to the mountain top, going it alone.

 Or, we can take alternative routes to achieve the same goal.
 One of these alternative ways is to form joint venture partnerships.
 When we build relationships with people, we can leverage their brands, their communities, to get more eyeballs on our products and services.